-OCEA&101 S,F,W,Sp INTRO TO OCEANOGRAPHY
+OCEA& 101 S,F,W,Sp 5.00 credits Intro to Oceanography NSL

 Emphasizes principles and processes governing the ocean and its interactions with the surrounding physical environment.
 Covers topics from physical, chemical, biological and geological oceanography, including origin and evolution of the ocean basins, seafloor sediments, seawater, currents, waves, tides, marine life, and human impacts.
 Laboratory involves use of globes, charts, and graphs, sediment and biological samples.
 A field trip may be required.
-(Formerly known as OCNG 140) Prerequisite: None.